 How we use Patient Data

-The Health North “Connected Health Cities” (CHC) initiative is a collaboration of key partners and stakeholders working together, learning from each other, to improve care for our citizens living in the North of England.
+We are a collaboration of key partners and stakeholders working together and learning from each other to improve care for our citizens living in the North of England.

 Will CHC protect my rights to confidentiality?

 We are committed to protecting your privacy at all times and will only use patient data ethically and in accordance with all relevant legislation, such as the Data Protection Legislation, the Human Rights Act 1998 and the Common Law Duty of Confidentiality.

 You can find out more about what this means by reading the Code of Practice on Confidential Information.
 This provides good practice guidance for organisations collecting, analysing, publishing or otherwise disseminating confidential information concerning, or connected with, the provision of health services or adult social care in England.

 Because we are processing data that has been collected within the NHS, i.e. information from your patient record about when you received care, we are also committed to follow the principles and values relating to using and sharing personally identifiable data that are set out in the NHS Care Record Guarantee and the NHS Constitution.

 If you want to know how the NHS uses your patient data you can find out more here

 The following information explains why we use patient data, who else will use it, how we protect your confidentiality and what your legal rights and choices are.

 - What data the CHCs will collect and hold